fortrabbit/blog/universal-stack-launched.md

 ---
 author: fl
 created: 2016-12-20
 published: true
-title:      "Universal Stack launched"
+title: Universal Stack launched
 excerpt: "Optimized for CMS driven websites - made for your needs: Backups, Git, SFTP, HTTPS & team collaboration."
-lead:       "It's been a long time.
+lead: It's been a long time.
 The rabbits crew is back with yet another major release.
-The all new all great 'U-new-versal' Stack is available now — ready to blow your mind."
+The all new all great 'U-new-versal' Stack is available now — ready to blow your mind.

-keywords:   "legacy support, php7, mysql5.7, GA, general availability"
+keywords: legacy support, php7, mysql5.7, GA, general availability
-image:      "universal-poster.gif"
+image: universal-poster.gif
+tags:
+  - changelog
 ---

 In [August we have revealed](/sneak-peek) that we are working on a new general purpose "hobby stack" to better support small projects and legacy PHP websites.
 Now, after months of intensive work and testing, we proudly release it.